 1. Create a new project and add the Object Detection module: Click [New Project] in the interface, name the project, and select a directory to save the project.
-Click + in the upper right corner of the Modules panel and add the Object Detection module.
+Click in the upper right corner of the Modules panel and add the Object Detection module.

-2. Import the image dataset of rotors: Unzip the downloaded dataset file.
-Click the [Import] button in the upper left corner, select [Folder], and import the image data.
+2. Import the image data of rotors: Unzip the downloaded data file.
+Click the [Import/Export] button in the upper left corner, select [Import Folder], and import the image data.